mitre/hipcheck/site/content/docs/guide/analyses.md

 ```

 This strategy spec would flag any commits those authors or committers can be
-identified as being affiliated with any Chinese company listed in the file or
+identified as being affiliated with any American company listed in the file or
-with Google specifically.
+with MITRE specifically.

-#### Limitations
+### Limitations

 * __The orgs file is limited__: The current construction requires the manual
   definition, in the "orgs file," of companies, their associated web hosts, and